sapienza logo

 TEAM RESOURCES

-Postdoctoral fellows and the doctoral student will be provided with ample research funding, including support for books, materials, training, and equipment, as well as travel funding for conferences and research missions.
+Team members will have access to dedicated lab space and equipment.
+Postdoctoral fellows and the PhD candidate will benefit from substantial research funding, including support for books, materials, training, and travel to conferences and research visits.
 The project will also cover publication costs for open-access articles in leading international journals and book series.

 CONTACT

-Prospective applicants are welcome to contact Dr Stefano Milonia (stefano.milonia [at] uniroma1.it) for further information or to arrange an informal conversation regarding the positions.
+Prospective applicants are welcome to contact Dr Stefano Milonia (stefano.milonia [at] uniroma1.it) for further information.